 Policy at Science Europe

-In 2009, European public research organisations – based on a long tradition of co-operation – released the 'Vision on a Globally Competitive ERA and their Road Map for Actions', jointly developed in 2009 by the members of the European Heads of Research Councils (EUROHORCs) and the European Science Foundation (ESF).
+In 2009, European public research organisations – based on a long tradition of co-operation – released the 'Vision on a Globally Competitive ERA and their Road Map for Actions', jointly developed by the members of the European Heads of Research Councils (EUROHORCs) and the European Science Foundation (ESF).
 That vision led to substantial progress in a wide range of science policy areas, and the Science Europe Roadmap builds on this progress.